MicrosoftDocs/architecture-center/docs/example-scenario/aks-firewall/aks-firewall-content.md

 ## Deploy this scenario

 The source code for this scenario is available in [GitHub](https://github.com/azure-samples/private-aks-cluster-terraform-devops).
-This solution is open source and provided with a [MIT License](https://github.com/Azure-Samples/private-aks-cluster-terraform-devops/blob/main/LICENSE.md).
+This solution is open source and provided with an [MIT License](https://github.com/Azure-Samples/private-aks-cluster-terraform-devops/blob/main/LICENSE.md).

 ### Prerequisites